Merrill v. Merrill: The court said an ex-spouse getting an interest in the other spouse’s military retirement may not have their interest reduced.

 By Leonard Karp & Katherine Scott, family lawyers

 In Merrill v.
 Merrill, the Decree divided Husband’s military retirement equally between the spouses.
-Ten years later, Husband received a 100% disability rating and became eligible for Combat-Related Special Compensation benefits (CRSC), which confers tax free benefits while reducing military retirement pay by the same amount.
-Wife’s share of the retirement benefits was thus reduced to $133 from $1,116 and as a result, she sought judgment for arrearages and a modified retirement award.
+Ten years later, the Husband received a 100% disability rating and became eligible for Combat-Related Special Compensation benefits (CRSC), which confers tax-free benefits while reducing military retirement pay by the same amount.
+The wife’s share of the retirement benefits was thus reduced to $133 from $1,116 and as a result, she sought judgment for arrearages and a modified retirement award.